 3. the weekly review

-You don't have to journal every day by any means.
-After all, it's supposed to lighten your load, not put more weight on your shoulders.
+You don't have to journal every day.
+After all, it's supposed to take ballast off your shoulders, not put more weight on them.
 It's perfectly fine to write in your journal only once a week.
-Then review the past seven days and think about what events stuck out in your mind.
-That's what you're focusing on.
+Then, review the past seven days and think about what events stand out in your mind.
+Memory have remained.
+That's exactly what you're focusing on.

 You can also use the weekly review as a supplement and summarize all your entries again.
 This makes it easier for you to retrace your development later on.
 By the way, this also works very well with monthly or annual reviews.